-In 1997, the VPRO moved from its former premises, a group of 13 villas, to the new ‘Villa VPRO’.
+In 1997, the VPRO moved from its former premises, a group of 13 villas, to the new ‘Villa VPRO.’
 Over the years, the villas had played a vital role in establishing the VPRO’s identity.
-The staff, who had previously worked in en-suite rooms, attics, sun lounges, and on first floors, were tasked with adapting to a ‘real’ office environment.
+The staff, who had previously worked in en-suite rooms, attics, sun lounges, and on the first floors, were tasked with adapting to a ‘real’ office environment.

 The question that became central to the design of Villa VPRO was whether the easy and flexible use of the old villas, which undeniably influenced the programs that were made in them, could be translated into a modern office designed for maximum efficiency.
 In other words, would ‘informality’ be able to survive the increase in scale?
 Was there any point in retaining the villa as a metaphor?

 The VPRO headquarters – the so-called Villa VPRO – can be described using terms such as compactness (absence of long corridors) and spatial differentiation (a large number of different rooms) and in terms of its relationship to the landscape around it.